-Dorica Dan, from the Romanian Alliance of Rare Diseases, introduced the session and explained its objectives.
+Margarida Silva, EPF, introduced the session and explained its objectives.

-- To raise awareness and knowledge about the CBHC Directive and patients' rights enshrined within this legislation; - To ensure understanding about the scope of the Directive and its application at national level; - To 'unpack' various aspects of the Directive which have wider policy and systems implications of interest to patients (eHealth provision, HTA provision, general provisions on Quality of Care and Patient Safety, specific provisions linked to Rare Diseases etc.)
+- To raise awareness and knowledge about the CPHC Directive and patients' rights enshrined within this legislation; - To ensure understanding about the scope of the Directive and its application at national level; - To 'unpack' various aspects of the Directive which have wider policy and systems implications of interest to patients (eHealth provision, HTA provision, general provisions on Quality of Care and Patient Safety, specific provisions linked to Rare Diseases etc.) - To facilitate greater understanding regarding the role on National Contact Points in each country and how patient groups could support their effectiveness;

-- To facilitate greater understanding regarding the role on National Contact Points and how patient groups could support their effectiveness; - To agree an approach to evaluate the impact of the legislation from a patients' perspective, on a longitudinal basis; - To create an informal network of patient leaders interested and committed in CBHC to monitor developments over the coming years.
+- To agree an approach to evaluate the impact of the legislation from a patients' perspective, on a longitudinal basis; - To create an informal network of patient leaders interested and committed in CBHC to monitor developments over the coming years